pc2752/beaqlejs/index.md

 # License #

-The complete sources, html and script files as well as images are released unter the *GPLv3 license*.
+The complete sources, html and script files as well as images are released under the *GPLv3 license*.
 A copy of the GPL is provided in the `LICENSE.txt` file.